Northern People's Party

 The Northern People's Party (NPP) was a political party in the Gold Coast which aimed to protect the interests of those in the Northern region of Ghana.

-The NPP's leader was Simon Diedong Dombo, the traditional chief of Duori in the Upper Region.
-Formed in 1954, the party contested the 1954 election and the 1956 election.
+The NPP's leader was S. D. Dombo, the traditional chief of Duori in the Upper Region.
+Formed in April 1954, the party contested the 1954 election and the 1956 election.
 In November 1957 it merged with other opposition parties against the Convention People's Party to form the United Party.